mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 That means for this specific query, not only was *Mongos* able to target a *subset of shards*, it was able to retrieve the entire results set from a *single shard* without needing to merge the results.
 This *shards array* displays each *shard queried*, and provides the specific plan executed on that *shard* for executing the query.
 As you can see here, under the *winningPlan*, there is actually a *index scan* underneath, because the *shard MongoD could use the sku index* to satisfy the query.

 So let's try to do this again, except now, we're going to look up the name against this particular video game.
-So a few clear differences, for our stage, we now have shard merge.
-Furthermore, if you look under the shards array, we have both shard 1 and shard 2.
+So a few clear differences, for our *stage, we now have shard merge*.
+Furthermore, if you look under the *shards array*, we have both *shard 1 and shard 2*.
 So this is a scatter gather query, and required a merge.
 Remember that name isn't in our shard key, so this is necessarily a scatter gather query.

 ```javascript
 // Scatter gather query with explain() output: